 If you, like me, are on a budget, or even living paycheck to paycheck, or even if you’re just overwhelmed by it all, it can be really frustrating to think about preparing.
 Hey, I’m already past my spending limits, and I’m paying close attention to what I need to buy to ride out a possible crisis.
 And preparing for it isn’t just about toilet paper (there WILL be more) and bottled water.

 Just a note, if you’re financially stable, keep an eye out for your friends. relatives, adult children, and neighbors who may be marginal.
 Help make sure they have enough to weather this crisis and you’ll not only be helping them but you’ll also be helping the community by keeping them at home and out of the stores and possibly out of the workplace when they’re sick.
-Now is a great time to donate in bulk to your local food shelf and of course, they’ll welcome goods and/or cash.
+Now is a great time to donate in bulk to your local food shelf and of course, they’ll welcome cash even more.
+They can buy for pennies on the dollar.

 First of All, Don’t Panic But Don’t Ignore It, Either.